 Rogue One is a 2016 movie that used Canary Wharf.
 However, the movie did not aim for a tube station.
 Getting to the final stages of the adventure, K-2SO, Cassian Andor, and Jyn Erso race through futuristic platforms from hoards of Storm Troopers.
 The natural Canary Wharf does not produce the used setting; however, the combination of CGI and set dressing made the movie location perfect for the scene.

-The movie became a high-quality production, thanks to its London location.
-You could well have similar location experience by contacting a reliable video production agency in London.
+The movie became a high-quality production, thanks to its video production agency.
+You could well have similar location experience by contacting a reliable video production agency like The Rusty Cage video production in Sydney.

 Skyfall – Temple